The Immutable, Unchanging Rules of Civilization as Told by Your

 in that order.
 Consider these priorities when creating your laws and arguing your proposals in the Court.

-Once your house has built an Arena on the War map, you may challenge any player to a Duel in front of the Court, during the Challenges phase.
+Once your house has built an Arena on the War map, you may challenge any player to a Duel in the Court during the Challenges phase.

 If your Duel is accepted, you must stay at the Court once the Court phase is over to Duel.

-You are both given a pistol with a single bullet.
+You are both given a bow with a single arrow.
 You must walk ten paces away from each other, turn, and shoot.
 If you are hit in the chest, arms, or legs, you suffer 1 Wound, which will be marked on your status strap.
 Any other location (namely, the head) does not cause a Wound.

 After each round, both parties get a chance to forfeit.
 If neither party takes the option, another round begins.
 If either party dies or forfeits, they have lost, and must pay the previously agreed penalty.